 Click over to see how the Facebook Side Hustle Course will teach you the skills you need for success.

-We cover this extensively in our course, because part of learning how to start a Facebook ad agency is just finding clients… you’re not going to be a successful digital marketer without clients.
+We cover this extensively in our course because finding clients is a big part of learning how to start a Facebook ad agency.
+The reality is that you’re not going to be a successful digital marketer without clients.

 Here are a few tips for finding clients:

 - Build your communication skills.
-This is knowing how to talk to different types of people, being a good listener, speaking confidently, and sometimes it helps to practice your pitch on friends or family.
+This involves knowing how to talk to different types of people, being a good listener, and speaking confidently.
+Sometimes it helps to practice your pitch on friends or family.

-- Reach out to business owners you know, mention your services to friends and family, or put your boots to the ground and visit some places and meet new people.
+- Reach out to business owners you know.
+Mention your services to friends and family, or put your boots on the ground and visit some places to meet new people.

-- Be willing to hear NO. You’re going to get some people who just don’t want your services — that’s okay!
-Don’t let it crush your spirit and motivation because there are plenty more clients out there.
+- Be willing to hear “NO.” You’re going to get some people who just don’t want your services, and that’s okay!
+Don’t let it crush your spirit or motivation because there are plenty of other clients out there.

 - Develop testimonials.
 When you first start a Facebook ad agency, you may want to offer your services for free in return for a testimonial.
-The client will still pay for the ad spend, and while you’re not earning cash, you get experience and a testimonial.
-Now, if this first client finds value in your services, you may have earned long-term (and now paying) clients.
+The client will still pay for the ad spend.
+While you’re not earning cash, you get experience and a testimonial.
+Better yet, if this first client finds value in your services, you may have earned long-term (and now paying) clients.

 This is the goal, right?

-Once you’ve developed a system that works well for your niche and you’re seeing results, ideally you’re going to work towards retaining clients and growing your roster.
+Once you’ve developed a system that works well for your niche and you’re seeing results, ideally, you will work towards retaining clients and growing your roster.

-One of the best things you can do to grow your Facebook ad agency is to always offer your clients valuable services.
+One of the best things you can do to grow your Facebook ad agency is to always offer valuable services to your clients.
 This means:

-- Running an effective ad campaign that sees real results
+- Running an effective ad campaign with real results

 - Building trust